cameronmaske/django-boilerplate-dotcloud/README.md

 	$ source dev-env/bin/activate
 	$ pip install Django
     $ django-admin.py startproject --template https://github.com/cameronmaske/django-boilerplate-dotcloud/zipball/master project_name
+    $ cd project_name
+    Note: You need to rename your project's name at this point.
+Will figure out a better way to do this soon!
+    $ mv rename_me desired_project_name
     $ pip install -r requirements.txt
+    $ cd desired_project_name
     $ python manage.py syncdb
     $ python manage.py validate --settings=config.environments.development
     $ python manage.py runserver

+Next, to deploy to Dotcloud, go through postinstall, nginx.conf and change {{ project_name }} to your app's name.
+Note: This is not elegant.
+I'll write a script soon to do all this.

 ### Settings